How piano chord inversions work is a question we get asked all the time as music teachers. What are they? How do they work? Why do I need them?

 Subscribe to The Note for exclusive interviews, fascinating articles, and inspiring lessons delivered straight to your inbox.
 Unsubscribe at any time.

-The default position of the C major triad is C-E-G. This is called the root position.
-(Some people call these Snowman Chords ⛄)
+The default position of the C major triad is C-E-G. This is called the root position because the root note (C) is at the bottom.
+On a chord chart, the symbol for this is “C.”

-The first inversion of C-E-G is when you flip C to the top of the stack, making E-G-C.
+To create the first inversion, flip C to the top of the stack, making E-G-C. You may see this notated as “C/E” on a chord chart.

 Here are all the positions played one after another:

 The cool thing about inversions is that they have a similar shape across all keys.
-For example, here’s F Minor:
+For example, here’s a D minor triad in all three positions:

 So why go through the trouble of memorizing all the different combinations of the same chord?